About the Book

 “Take Me to the River.”

-KEITH MICHAEL is a self-taught urban naturalist and photographer, an avid birder and a dedicated explorer of the New York City metropolitan area.
-Mr. Michael leads New York City WILD! and Hudson River Park WILD! nature walks, has written "Once Around the Block: A Birder's Year in the West Village" and "1000 Days: World Trade Center Rising" and is a regular contributor to WestView News: The Voice of the West Village.
-The West Village portion of Hudson River Park is home turf for daily walks with his Pembroke Welsh Corgi, Millie.
-When not adventuring in the city and taking photographs, Mr. Michael has choreographed "The Alice-in-Wonderland Follies", "GOOSE!" and "The Nutcracker" for New York Theatre Ballet and is the Production Coordinator for Dance at The Juilliard School.
+KEITH MICHAEL is an urban naturalist and photographer, an avid birder and a dedicated explorer of the New York City Parks in all five boroughs.
+His three previous books "Once Around the Block", "1000 Days: World Trade Center Rising", and "Take Me to the River" have taken both an intimate and a panoramic view of his neighborhood and the city.
+Mr. Michael leads New York City WILD! nature walks and is a monthly contributor to WestView News: The Voice of the West Village.
+The promenade of Hudson River Park is home turf for daily walks with Millie, his Pembroke Welsh Corgi, to view the architectural, meteorological, and avian sights.
+When not birding and taking photographs, Mr. Michael has choreographed "The Alice-in-Wonderland Follies", "GOOSE!" and "The Nutcracker" for New York Theatre Ballet, and is the Dance Production Coordinator at The Juilliard School.